fausecteam/ctf-gameserver/README.md

 Security
 --------
-Should you encounter any security vulnerabilities in the Gameserver, please report them to use privately.
+Should you encounter any security vulnerabilities in the Gameserver, please report them to us privately.
 Use GitHub vulnerability reporting or contact Felix Dreissig or Simon Ruderich directly.

 Copyright